 If a student registers for a course for which he/she has already received credit, the student forfeits the previous credit in that course for graduation purposes and the new grade will be calculated for purposes of meeting graduation requirements.
 Students who receive a grade of “D”, “F”, “W”, or “WF” three times for the same course will be prohibited from retaking the course at the college.
 Exceptions to this policy can only be made by the Academic Affairs Office.

 Nationally, as well as in Georgia, employers have expressed concerns about work ethics as one of their top issues.
 The U.S. Department of Labor estimates that 80 percent of workers who lose their jobs do so not because of the lack of occupational skills, but because of poor work ethics.
 In response, the Technical College System of Georgia requires that technical education include an evaluation of occupational skills and work ethics.
-Each course will have two grade components assigned.
-In addition to a course grade, a Work Ethics grade is also posted on the transcript.

-The curriculum for work ethics was developed and has been established statewide.
 The ten work ethics are identified and listed below:

 - Attendance: the student attends class, arrives/leaves on time, notifies instructor in advance of planned absences, and makes up assignments punctually.